 Only pay for the cover you need

 It's easy to get carried away when finding the right travel insurance.
 Carefully read what your chosen policy covers to make sure you're not paying for any unwanted extras.
 Greater cover often means higher premiums, which can set you back financially.
-Standard cover might be enough for you if you're not going on a lengthy trip and plan to do activities that may need additional activity cover.
+Standard cover might be enough for you if you're not going on a lengthy trip and plan to do activities that may need additional adventure travel insurance.

 Choose the right type of policy for you

 Choosing the right type of policy will depend on your personal circumstances, and a broad range of other things.
-You'll want to work out whether an annual travel policy or a single-trip policy is best for you.
+You'll want to work out whether annual travel insurance or single-trip travel insurance is best for you.
 For one-off adventures, single-trip insurance might be your best bet, but an annual policy can be better for multiple trips in a year.

 Consider how much of an excess to pay